aManNamedTed/16th-Oak/readme.txt

 	    	sufficient amount the game has been developed.
 	[x] check leave conditions for accuracy and relevance
 		finished: nov 7, 2015 9:56pm
-	[] level 2.5: goodbye response to Q--Richard gets arrested if you had answered the phone
+	[x] level 2.5: goodbye response to Q--Richard gets arrested if you had answered the phone
+		finished: nov 7, 2015 11:21pm
-	[] R-Rated easter-egg "fap" option for jonAthan
+	[-] M-Rated easter-egg "fap" option for JGAL
-	[] tutorial for controls at the beginning before get_name
+		postpone: may include later due to M-rated nature [x] tutorial for controls at the beginning before get_name
+		finished: nov 7, 2015 11:55pm
 	__________________________________________________________________________
 	[] level two and a half
 	[] level three determiner